techsk81/innate-app/README.md

 ###### Administrator Module & Functionality
 - Administrator account is registered in the database (MongoDB Cloud Service)
-- Movie & TV Show Functionality - Administrator can:
+- Movie & TV Show Functionality - Administrator can do the following for movies and tv shows:
   - CREATE
   - ADD
   - EDIT
   - DELETE
-  Movies and TV Shows

 ###### Searching For Movies/TV Shows Module
 - Visitors to the app search for movies and tv shows